 What are the best beaches you can get to from India?

-If you’re real beach lovers and have the time and money to add on a really special beach option to your trip to India then we’d recommend heading to the Maldives.
-As India is well connected across the region though Sri Lanka, Thailand and stunning beaches off Singapore are possible too.
+If you’re a real beach lover and have the time while exploring India to add on a special beach option to your trip, then we’d recommend heading to the Maldives.
+With its close proximity to India, it may be worth hopping on a short-haul flight to explore the most famous beaches in the world.
+India is well connected to countries across the region from the Maldives to Sri Lanka, Thailand and Singapore, which means there is always an incredible beach to find.

-Head to our website for more ideas and information about luxury holidays to India.
+Head to our website for more ideas and information about luxury holidays in India